-Medical Malpractice is a Serious Problem in the United States
+Medical Malpractice is a Serious Problem in the U.S. and Florida

-The problem with determining the true number of medical malpractice cases relies on the fact that healthcare providers are often the ones who control that data.
-For them to report injuries or death caused by medical mistakes, it could place their license and livelihood on the line.
+The problem with determining the actual number of medical malpractice cases is that healthcare providers often control that data.
+Reporting injuries or death caused by medical mistakes could place their license and livelihood on the line.
 This incentivizes them to hide medical errors or use defenses to medical malpractice claims to escape liability.
-Some commenters have even stressed to the Centers for Disease Control (CDC) to make changes to how the cause of death of a patient could be reported.
+For these reasons, many have stressed to the Centers for Disease Control (CDC) to change how a patient’s cause of death could be reported.

 Most Common Legal Defenses in Medical Malpractice Cases